When Robotics Meets Wireless Communications: An Introductory Tutorial: CaTP Examples

+{\bf iv.
+Trajectory Design for Small-Scale Fading Compensation}.
+The small-scale fading provokes large variations in the channel gain over small distances (compared to the wavelength used) and they can significantly degrade the performance of the communication system, see section \ref{Comm:channel}.
+Thus, it is important to compensate for this phenomenon.
+One way to compensate for it is to control the position of the robot's antenna by controlling the position of the robot itself.
+This way, the robots can leverage the spatial variations of the small-scale fading to improve the experienced channel gain.
 This problem can take two forms.
-In the first, the objective is to find a static position from which the robot will transmit its data.
-The robot explores a small region (compared to the wavelength) in order to find a suitable point for transmission.
-A trajectory planner is designed for such a task.
+In the first form, the objective is to find a static position from which the robot will transmit its data.
+The robot explores a small region to find a suitable point for transmission.
 In its second form, the robot must follow a certain path and can only control its linear velocity.
-In this case, a speed controller is designed to adequately compensate for the small scale fading.
-Broadly speaking, the general strategy that such controllers follow is to reduce the speed when the channel gain is high and increase the speed otherwise.
+In this case, a speed controller is designed to compensate for the small-scale fading.
+The strategy of such controllers is to reduce the speed when the channel gain is high and increase it otherwise, see \cite{CATP9}.